Artificial Intelligence Guidelines

 5. Reliable and safe: AI system usage at Federation University will be reliable and operate according to the intended purpose of the application.
 Appropriate risk mitigation measures will be in place to ensure users are not subject to unreasonable risk.

-6. Transparent: Federation University staff and students can understand when they are being significantly impacted by AI and understand when an AI system is engaging with them.
+6. Transparent: Responsible disclosure to all Federation University staff and students to ensure they understand when they are being significantly impacted by AI and understand when an AI system is engaging with them.

 7. Contestable: where any AI system significantly impacts a member of the Federation University community, there will be a timely process to allow people to challenge the use or outcomes of the AI system.

-8. Accountable: Human oversight of all AI systems and implementation will occur.
+8. Accountable: Acknowledge responsibility for outcomes of an AI system and ensure human oversight of all AI systems and implementation will occur.

 9. Sustainable: AI systems are developed, deployed, and managed to minimise environmental impact, optimise resource utilisation, and foster long-term societal well-being.

-10. Explainable: AI system usage has understandable explanations for decisions and actions so users can comprehend the rationale behind AI-generated outputs, aiding in trust-building, error detection, and accountability.
+10. Explainable: AI system use has understandable explanations for decisions and actions so users can comprehend the rationale behind AI-generated outputs, aiding in trust-building, error detection, and accountability.

-11. Trusted: AI users can have confidence in the capabilities, decisions, and outcomes of artificial intelligence systems
+11. Trusted: AI users can have confidence in the capabilities, decisions, and outcomes of AI systems

-The use of AI at Federation University must follow all applicable state and federal laws and meet regulatory requirements for both Higher Education and Vocational Education and Training.
+The use of AI at Federation University must adhere to all applicable state and federal laws and meet regulatory requirements for both Higher Education and Vocational Education and Training.

 Operational functions

-Embracing the potential of AI, our University seeks to leverage this technology across its operations, extending beyond learning and teaching into operations, procurement, and support.
-The rapid advancements in the field of AI have created numerous opportunities to engage with tools that can have a profound impact on productivity.
+Embracing the potential of AI, Federation University seeks to leverage this technology across its operations, extending beyond learning and teaching into operations, procurement, and support.
+The acceleration of AI development has expanded the range of available tools, offering significant opportunities to enhance efficiency and overall organisational productivity.

 1. Operational efficiency, competitiveness and adaptability

-Federation University supports a culture of continuous improvement with the usage of AI potentially enhancing operational efficiency across the University, in line with the University’s operational and strategic goals.
+Federation University supports a culture of continuous improvement with the usage of AI potentially enhancing operational efficiency across the University, in line with the University’s operational and strategic goals (Federation University Australia, 2021).

 2. Student wellbeing and support